-The beamline ASTRA is intended for fundamental and applied research in:
+The ASTRA is intended for fundamental and applied research in:

-The beamline is built by the project leader Hochschule Niederrhein University of Applied Sciences (Germany) in collaboration with the Synchrotron Light Research Institute (Thailand), the Physics Institute of Bonn University and National Synchrotron Radiation Centre SOLARIS Jagiellonian University.
+The beamline is built by the project leader Hochschule Niederrhein University of Applied Sciences (Germany) in collaboration with the Synchrotron Light Research Institute (Thailand), the Physics Institute of University of Bonn and National Synchrotron Radiation Centre SOLARIS Jagiellonian University.

 |Source||Bending magnet (1.31 T)|